lwa-project/commissioning/README.md

 LWA Commissioning Scripts
 =========================
 This is a collection of scripts use for commissioning and testing at the LWA1 and LWA-SV stations.
-All of the scripts (everything except for TBF) depend on the LSL 0.6.x branch.
-The TBF-related scripts depend on the LSL 1.2.x branch.
+No installation (e.g., python setup.py install) is required to use the software but a `requirements.txt` file is provided to help setup the Python environment.

 time2time.py
 ------------